spaceninja/spaceninja.com/README.md

 - [x] blockquote styles
 - [x] headings with links (see ff top links 2018 post)
 - [x] headings with code (see publishing npm post)
-- [ ] "books I love" layout (convert to webc first so this can be a component)
+- [x] "books I love" layout (convert to webc first so this can be a component)
+- [ ] "book series I love" layout
 - [x] hr styles (see ff top links 2018 post)
 - [x] add background color to `code` (see smashingmag.com)
 - [x] adjust spacing around `aside`